Why choose a plant-based diet?

 Whether you have been a vegan for a while or are just starting, you might notice that your typical diet doesn’t have as much iron.

-In addition to an iron supplement, there also are some great plant-based foods with high iron content:
+In addition to an iron supplementA product, generally taken orally, that contains one or more ingredients (such as vitamins or amino acids) that are intended to supplement one's diet and are not considered food., there also are some great plant-based foods with high iron content:

 Nuts and seeds

 Start with your nuts and seeds, which are so easy to add to meals and snacks.
 You can just munch on your favorite nuts, like cashews or walnuts to get more iron or have iron-rich seeds on salads and in Buddha bowls, like pumpkin seeds, sunflower seeds, and sesame seeds.
 Another nut with iron?
 Pistachios.
 These are always a fan favorite.

 Your diet will consist of plenty of vegetables, but when you want iron, you should be sure you pick the right balance.
 For more iron in your diet, vegetables like collard greens, swiss chard, and tomato are going to be great for you.

 The next category of foods with iron is grains.
 You will eat many grains while on a plant-based diet.
 These are going to bulk up your meals and help you feel full — even by changing to a vegan lifestyle.
 Some great grains that are delicious and iron-rich are oats, brown rice, quinoa, and fortified cereals.

 If you have been plant-based for a while, you probably already eat a large number of legumes, whether as a side dish to the main course, in a rice bowl, or a Buddha bowl.
 Legumes with iron are soybeans, tofu, tempeh, lima beans, and lentils.
 Make up a bowl of chili with legumes, have some tofu as your main course, or have a probiotic-rich meal with tempeh.